opensourcefeed/opensourcefeed.github.io/distribution-mx.md

 Being a Debian based distribution, MX Linux ships stable Kernel from latest stable Debian release and also provides latest Liquorix Kernel.
 The user can easily switch between these Kernels using MX Linux Installer.

-MX Linux ships [Xfce](/desktop/xfce) as default desktop environment.
+MX Linux includes 3 different ecosystems, featuring [Xfce](/desktop/xfce), Pasma, and Fluxbox desktop environments, respectively.
 It is configured to be maximum productive without compromising performance & user experience.